Heartland of Macomb

 It’s easy to feel alone, embarrassed, or fearful when you or a family member have suffered abuse at a nursing home you trusted.
 Levin & Perconti is here to listen to and help you.
 Our attorneys are nursing home law experts who have the knowledge and experience to handle any nursing home abuse case, including but not limited to cases involving

-If you are ready to hold a negligent nursing home accountable for the pain they have caused you, click or call Levin & Perconti at 888-424-5757 any time for a free consultation and the help you need.
+If you are ready to hold a negligent nursing home accountable for the pain they have caused you, contact us online or call Levin & Perconti at 888-424-5757 any time for a free consultation and the help you need.

 Disclaimer: The above health inspection findings are taken from public records kept and published by Medicare and the state of Illinois and are not complete.
 Levin & Perconti cannot confirm that this page’s content includes the latest information available.
 Any corrections or additions made to these public records after the publication of this page will not be found here.
 For the most up-to-date information, visit www.il.gov or medicare.gov.
 This page is a legal advertisement and informational resource for visitors and is not endorsed by the named facility or any government agency.
 Levin & Perconti does not have any affiliation with the named facility.